Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-2.md

 is struck with a *holy word* (if evil) or *dictum* (if chaotic) spell (or both if the creature is chaotic evil).

+### Eye of the Orc
-**Eye of the Orc:** This lump of rock has a marquis-cut black sapphire set in its center, making it appear similar to a large eye.
+This lump of rock has a marquis-cut black sapphire set in its center, making it appear similar to a large eye.
 If possessed by an orc, it grants a +6 enhancement bonus to Strength and Charisma, and the orc's darkvision range is doubled.
 Nonorcs who possess the *Eye*